Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 30. Yellow-Striped Armyworm Moth

-The yellow-striped armyworm moth (Spodoptera ornithogalli) is a type of insect commonly found in North Carolina.
+The yellow-striped armyworm moth (Spodoptera ornithogalli) is an insect commonly found in North Carolina.

 It is most recognizable by its striking yellow and black stripes.